aels/mailtools/smtp-checker/README.md

-# MadCat proxyless mail:pass and SMTP checker (bruter, validator, verificator) - mailpass2smtp.py
+# MadCat proxyless mail:pass and SMTP cracker (bruter, validator, checker) - mailpass2smtp.py
 ![image](https://user-images.githubusercontent.com/1212294/193923021-dea15258-d74f-43e7-aa2e-4d33b89704a4.png)

 SMTP checker, that takes list, containing emails & passwords, in any order and in any format, extract email & password, recover connection params and trying to login with these credentials.